jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

     def a_random_number():
         return random.triangular(-10000.0, 10000.0)

-  and the terminal_ still shows green
+  and the test is still green

 * I can use any range of numbers the computer can handle, for example